-This is one of my favorite cakes so I created a new glazed version, Amaretto Pound Cake.
-It's rich and buttery with delicious Amaretto syrup poured over the top while it's still warm.
+For a thick and rich glazed try this Amaretto Pound Cake.
+It’s rich and buttery with delicious Amaretto syrup poured over the top while it’s still warm.

 Pound cake has always been one of my favorite desserts and this is probably my most favorite version.
 The buttery flavor really stands out and the texture of this cake is velvety and smooth with a crunchy crust.
 It’s one of the best desserts you can make for any occasion.

 IF YOU LOVE THIS RECIPE AS MUCH AS I DO, PLEASE LEAVE A COMMENT AND A FIVE STAR REVIEW, AND BE SURE TO HELP ME SHARE ON PINTEREST!